inigolabs/revgen/README.md

 ```shell
 > revgen --force
 ```
-Run **revgen --force** to run all the genrators regardless of code updates.
+Run **revgen --force** to run all the generators regardless of code updates.
 ***
 ```shell
 > revgen update